Lambda Scorpii: Nomenclature

-In Indian Astronomy it is called MulA Nakshathram.
+In Indian astronomy, it is part of the asterism Mula with other stars in the tail of Scorpius.
 Mūla ("root") (Devanagari मूल/मूळ) (Tamil: மூலம்) is the 19th nakshatra or "lunar mansion" in Vedic astrology.
 The symbol of Mula is a bunch of roots tied together (reticulated roots) or an 'elephant goad' (ankusha).

 In Chinese, 尾宿 (Wěi Xiù), meaning Tail, refers to an asterism consisting of λ Scorpii, ε Scorpii, ζ1 Scorpii, ζ2 Scorpii, η Scorpii, θ Scorpii, ι1 Scorpii, ι2 Scorpii, κ Scorpii, μ1 Scorpii, and υ Scorpii.
 Consequently, the Chinese name for λ Scorpii itself is 尾宿八 (Wěi Xiù bā), "the Eighth Star of Tail".

 Together with υ Scorpii (Lesath), Shaula is listed in the Babylonian compendium MUL.APIN as dSharur4 u dShargaz, meaning "Sharur and Shargaz".

-In Coptic, they were called Minamref.
+In Coptic, these two stars were called Minamref.

 The indigenous Boorong people of northwestern Victoria (Australia) named it (together with Upsilon Scorpii) Karik Karik, "the Falcons".

 Properties

-Lambda Scorpii is located some 570 light-years away from the Sun.
+Lambda Scorpii is located approximately 570 light-years away from the Sun.

 Spectroscopic and interferometric observations have shown that it is actually a triple star system consisting of two B-type stars and a pre-main-sequence star.
 The primary star is a Beta Cephei variable star with rapid brightness changes of about a hundredth of a magnitude.
-The pre-main-sequence star has an orbital period of 6 days and the B companion has a period of 1053 days.
+The pre-main-sequence star has an orbital period of 6 days and the B-type companion has a period of 1,053 days.
 The three stars lie in the same orbital plane, strongly suggesting that they were formed at the same time.
-The masses of the primary, pre-main-sequence star and the B companion are 14.5, 2.0 and 10.6 solar masses, respectively.
+The masses of the primary, pre-main-sequence star and the B-type companion are 14.5, 2.0 and 10.6 solar masses, respectively.
 The age of the system is estimated to be in the range 10–13 million years.

 A 15th-magnitude star has a separation of 42 arcseconds, whereas a 12th-magnitude star is 95 arcseconds away.
 It is not known whether or not these components are physically associated with Lambda Scorpii.
 If they both were, the first would have a projected linear separation of approximately 7,500 astronomical units (AU) and the second approximately 17,000 AU (0.27 light-years) away.
-Gaia Data Release 3 reports that the fainter of these two stars is a little larger and brighter than the sun and about 420 light years away, while the brighter star is a luminous background object.
+Gaia Data Release 3 reports that the fainter of these two stars is a little larger and brighter than the sun and about 420 light years away, while the brighter star is a background object.